A. Kitman Ho

-Alexander Kitman Ho (何傑民 (Hé Jiémín); born 1950), known as A. Kitman Ho, is an American film producer.
+Alexander Kitman Ho (何傑民 (ho4 git6 man4); born 1950), known as A. Kitman Ho, is an American film producer.

 He was born in Hong Kong, and emigrated with his family to the United States when he was 5 years old.
 He grew up in New York City's Chinatown neighborhood.
 After graduating from Goddard College in Vermont with a master's degree in Cinema.
 He continued his studies at New York University's Tisch School of the Arts.

 Ho has produced many of Oliver Stone's films, such as Platoon, Wall Street, Talk Radio, Born on the Fourth of July, The Doors, JFK, and Heaven & Earth.

 Filmography

 He was a producer in all films unless otherwise noted.